mvolkmann/blog/src/flutter.md

   @override
   void initState() {
     // Note the use of "widget." to refer to
     // properties in the associated stateful widget.
-      _count = widget.initialState;
+    _count = widget.initialValue;
     super.initState();
   }

   @override